 One of the most obvious aspects to Christmas celebrations or ‘revels’, as they were known, is the importance given to entertainment.
 This came mainly in the form of minstrels and musicians who were hired to play music in the Hall.
 This was a Hall that was demolished in the late 15th century after it was replaced by the Old Hall which was completed in 1492.

 The image below (1455, F.94) shows an entry from the Black Books listing payments allowed for the hiring of minstrels.

-These minstrels were no doubt asked to sing in addition to play musical instruments as this entry (1498, f.50) from the black books referring to a singer paid ‘p[er] le carell’ – for the Christmas carol.
+These minstrels were no doubt asked to play musical instruments and sing as this entry (1498, F.50) from the black books referring to a singer paid ‘p[er] le carell’ for the Christmas carol.

 In the seventeenth century payments were specifically made for the construction of stages for the minstrels to perform on.
 As no mention of this is made prior to 1630, this could possibly be evidence of a change in the way the minstrels performed.
 Payments were also made for other forms of entertainment including actors and ‘to the waytes’.
 Waits were bands of musicians maintained by a city or town at the public charge to perform duties ranging from waking towns’ people on dark winter mornings and welcoming royal visitors.